dortania/OpenCore-Install-Guide/config-laptop.plist/ivy-bridge.md

 This is where you'll add SSDTs for your system, these are very important to **booting macOS** and have many uses like [USB maps](https://dortania.github.io/OpenCore-Post-Install/usb/), [disabling unsupported GPUs](../extras/spoof.md) and such.
 And with our system, **it's even required to boot**.
 Guide on making them found here: [**Getting started with ACPI**](https://dortania.github.io/Getting-Started-With-ACPI/)

-**Warning**: You **must** know your laptop's chipset.
-Not knowing this information can cause issues down the road, mainly with the iGPU.

 For us we'll need a couple of SSDTs to bring back functionality that Clover provided:

 | Required SSDTs | Description |